Gmelina arborea

 Ecology

-- Attracts lots of wildlife.
-Birds, Bats, mammals like langurs, civets, squirrels feed on fruits
+- Birds, Bats, Mammals like langurs, civets, squirrels feed on fruits

 - Bees, birds, bats, insects feed on nectar and pollen